Metal Stamping III

 Background

-These national skill standards for the metalforming occupation were developed by the Precision Metalforming Association in September, 1995.
+These national skill standards for the metalforming occupation were developed by the Precision Metalforming Association.
 The standards are maintained by the National Institute for Metalworking Skills, Inc. (NIMS).
 They are actively in use as the major centerpiece of new national competency-based apprenticeship guideline standards for press setup operators, and have been incorporated into the programs of the Job Corps of the U.S. Department of Labor and are in use by numerous companies and training programs.

 Importance to Texas